Oxen-AI/oxen-release/oxen-rust/docs/examples/0_ServerSetup.md

 If you want to change the default `IP ADDRESS` and `PORT` you can do so by passing them in with the `-i` and `-p` parameters.

 `./target/debug/oxen-server start -i 0.0.0.0 -p 4004`

+To learn how to create a local Oxen repository and push it to the server see the [next tutorial](1_InitAndCommit.md).